jimburton/scrabble/chapters/Chapter3.md

 The tests from chapters one and two are refactored to work with the `Evaluator` type.
 We add a series of tests relating to validating words in `Test.Chapter3`.
-At this stage the tests start to look nastily complex.
+At this stage the tests start to look more complex.
 This is because when we call functions in the `Evaluator` monad we have to unwrap the result by pattern matching.
 Here is the test for the `wordOnBoard` validator.